Erste Liga (ice hockey)

-The Erste Liga (formerly the MOL Liga) is an international ice hockey league organized for clubs based in Hungary and Romania.
-It is sponsored by the Erste Bank Hungary.
+The Erste Liga is an international ice hockey league organized for clubs based in Hungary and Romania.
+It was founded in 2008 as the MOL Liga and was so known until being renamed Erste Liga in 2017 due to a sponsorship agreement with Erste Bank Hungary.

-The games played between the Hungarian teams count towards the Hungarian National Championship in the OB I Bajnokság.
-The Romanian teams also compete in the Romanian National Championship Liga Națională.
+Games played between Hungarian teams count towards the Hungarian national championship league, the OB I Bajnokság, and games played between Romanian teams count towards the Romanian national championship league, the Liga Națională.

-The last 6* seasons have been won by Romanian teams: HSC Csíkszereda three times, Gyergyói HK twice and Corona Brașov once.
+The last 6* seasons have been won by Romanian teams: HSC Csíkszereda three times, Gyergyói HK twice and CSM Corona Brașov once.